Mick Brophy: Career

-He played at midfield in the famous 1957 All-Ireland Senior Hurling Championship Final, when Kilkenny beat their neighbours and great rivals, Waterford by a single point.
-The 1957 victory was greeted with jubilant celebration in the Marble city; the first for Kilkenny in ten years, since the famous win over Cork in the 1947 final.
-A special effort had been made at the time to trawl for talent amongst Junior clubs to try to reverse Kilkenny 's ailing fortunes.
-It proved to be successful and Kilkenny have never since waited ten years to capture All Ireland glory.
+Brophy played at midfield in the 1957 All-Ireland Senior Hurling Championship Final, when Kilkenny beat Waterford by a single point.
+This victory was the first for Kilkenny in ten years, since the win over Cork in the 1947 final.

 The same teams, Kilkenny and Waterford, would again meet in the 1959 final when, after a draw, fortunes were reversed in the replay with a Waterford victory.
 This remains Waterford's last title and Mick attended the recent All Ireland final of 2008, some 49 years later, when Kilkenny overcame Waterford with relative ease to capture the first 'three in a row' since the Cork team of the seventies.
 Brophy had played with the Kilkenny minor teams in 1949 and 1950 capturing the All Ireland title in 1950.
 For many years Mick Brophy was the only Danesfort man to hold a senior All Ireland hurling medal.
 Presently there are two Danesfort players featuring on the Kilkenny senior team - namely Ritchie Hogan and Paul Murphy.